 Our Work and Our Mission

-The Bad River Watershed Association’s mission statement reflects our response to these challenges: “To promote and protect clean water resources in Wisconsin’s Lake Superior basin.”
-Since its inception in 2002, BRWA has been accomplishing this through pursuit of the following goals:
+The Superior River Watershed Association’s mission statement reflects our response to these challenges: “To promote and protect clean water resources in Wisconsin’s Lake Superior basin.”
+Since its inception in 2002, SRWA has been accomplishing this through pursuit of the following goals:

 - To establish baseline environmental data to develop a deeper understanding of the watershed,